entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 ## Start the microservice

-1. Open another command line and go to the root folder of your project:

-        as example: /entando/hello-world

-2. Start the generated Microservice executing the command:
+1. Start the generated Microservice executing the command:

         ./mvnw